stanfill/rotationsC/README.md

 #### Minor Changes -

-* Samling from the von Mises Fisher distribution is now done in C++ to increase speed
+* Samling from the von Mises Fisher and matrix Fisher distributions is now done in C++

 #### Bug Fixes -